 - Honest discussions about expected outcomes on an ongoing basis

 - Respecting each other’s time and energy

 - Openness to readjust how the exchange is being delivered

 The Reciprocity framework is a relationship.
 It starts with a conversation.
 The way to begin this is to attend an About Fab Tour and then arrange to meet with our core team for a great chat.

-Examples of Reciprocal relationships we have at present:
+Examples of Reciprocal relationships we have had:

 Alison is a mycologist who didn’t have a Laboratory to work in.
 Fab Lab Wgtn wanted to set up a DIYbio Lab but didn’t have the expertise to do so.
 After a number of discussions, the team at Fab Lab Wgtn invited Alison to join them as their Mycologist in Residence and she accepted.
 The discussions established that our goals were aligned and that working together would be mutually beneficial.
 The basis of the agreement is that the conversations must continue, and that we all are learning and having fun together.